pravegali/challenge/Challenge/TennisKata/TennisKata/Problem.md

-﻿This Kata is about implementing a simple tennis game.
+﻿This Challenge is about implementing a simple tennis game.

 The scoring system is rather simple: